Barclays may be a London-based bank, but they’re hungry for the US market, too.

 Barclaycard Arrival Plus™ World Elite MasterCard®

 This is by far the best of the bunch.
-It has a lucrative travel rewards program that was made to compete against the Chase Sapphire Preferred Card.
+It has a very rich and highly regarded travel rewards program that was made to compete against the Chase Sapphire Preferred Card.
 Here is what the Arrival can offer you…

 - Bonus: Earn 40,000 bonus miles if you make $3,000 or more in purchases in the first 90 days from account opening.
 40,000 bonus miles equates to $400 off your next trip!

 - You get 2x miles on all purchases.
 The Sapphire Preferred only gives 2x points on travel on dining, while everything else earns only 1x.
-Meanwhile with this Barclays MasterCard you’re going to get 2x on everything.
+Meanwhile with this Barclaycard MasterCard you will earn 2x miles on purchases.
 Since each mile = 1 cent towards travel, you’re essentially earning 2% rebate on your spending.

 - You get 10% of your miles back during redemption.
 For example, if you were to cash out 40,000 miles, you would get back 4,000 of them.
 The net result?
-That’s like earning a total of 2.2% on your spending!
+That’s the equivalent to earning a full 2.2% on your spending!
+It doesn’t get much better than that.

-- You can use the miles to pay for any travel expense charged to the card, whether that’s airfare, hotels, car rentals, cruises, etc. You simply request a statement credit for those expenses using your miles.
+- Earned “miles” can be redeemed for travel statement credits – redemptions start at 2,500 miles for $25 toward travel purchases made in the last 120 days.
+You can apply miles towards any travel expense charged to the card, regardless of whether it’s airfare, hotel stays, car rentals, cruises, etc. You simply request a statement credit for those expenses using your miles.

 - Free FICO score every month.
 As a cardmember, your online account displays your real FICO (the real thing, not a FAKO).

-- The annual fee is $89 (waived for the first year).
-That’s slightly lower than what the Sapphire Preferred charges.
+- The annual membership fee is $89 (but is waived for the first year).
+That’s slightly lower than what the Sapphire Preferred annual fee, which is $95.

 US Airways Premier World MasterCard